-A sector in decline In 2020, progress towards SDG7 and related SDGs were in jeopardy due to the effects of the COVID-19 pandemic.
+A sector in decline

+In 2020, progress towards SDG7

+and related SDGs were in

+jeopardy due to the effects of the COVID19 pandemic.
+The situation had a strong

+19 pandemic.
 The situation had a strong impact in East Africa in particular, whilst worldwide many businesses feared for their survival and a large number of jobs were at risk.